Wusakko/XRCube/README.md

 Protoversion (XRCube v0.3) of this project can be tested as Quest standalone build (.apk): https://urly.fi/1VJY XRCube related videos and list of created realities can be found https://wusakko.com/xrcube

 ## (Tech) choices
 This project is open source and that's why there are no third-party assets used.
 As you can see from "XRCubeTechTree"-file (*1), OpenXR also be used for web developent via WebXR.
 I think web browsers are not currently ready for immersive XR developemnt and that's why I use Unity game-engine.
-Don't you play games in your browser either?
+You don't play your games in browser, do you?